 - Node.js 20+ or Python 3.11+

-- An OpenAI or Anthropic API key (Openclaw is model-agnostic)
+- An OpenAI or Anthropic API key (Openclaw is model-agnostic and supports both, plus local models via Ollama)

 - Access to the Openclaw dashboard at